com8stem/cpp02/README.md

 # cpp02

-This 42's subject makes the class of fixed point number in c++.
+This assignment of 42 is to implement a fixed-point number class in C++